gummyfrog/SpacedRepetition/README.md

 #### Development
-For development, simply open the included xCode project and run build.
+For development, simply create an xCode project with the included Swift code.
+Sign your project, and build.